jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Git for Windows can be downloaded from http://git-scm.com/download/win.

-Now switch your working directory to makahiki/vagrant:
+Now switch your working directory to makahiki:
-> cd makahiki/vagrant
+> cd makahiki
 ===============================================================================

 2.0.2.
 Download the Base Virtual Machine
 ===============================================================================
 This step adds the base virtual machine specified in the last step, "precise32," for Vagrant to use.
-(Replace "precise32" with whatever value you specified for config.vm.box in the last step.)

 > vagrant box add precise32 http://files.vagrantup.com/precise32.box